-- When you need to crush pills and make a paste for you horse, try this instead of mixing a paste in a cup and then trying to spoon it into a syringe.
+- When you need to crush pills and make a paste for your horse, try this instead of mixing a paste in a cup and then trying to spoon it into a syringe.
 Put all of the pills into your dosing syringe, then suction some water into the syringe.
 Shake and wait for your pills to dissolve in the syringe.
-No mess to clean, and all of the medication is ready to go!
+No mess to clean and all of the medication is ready to go!

 - Use a lingerie bag to wash and dry your polo wraps.
 This prevents the dreaded “spaghetti” effect of untangling your polo wraps.

 - Speaking of polo wraps, use a pair of scissors to cut a design into the ends of matching polo wraps.
 You will always be able to match up the correct pairs, even after they are rolled.
-You can cut a notch out, clip off one of the corners, create a zig zag, etc.
+You can cut a notch out, clip off one of the corners, create a zig-zag, etc.

 - Have a stash of diapers on hand at the barn!
 Size fives work well for most horses.
 Diapers can be great bandages for wounds, they serve as wraps for hoof poultice or packing, and can be wet and frozen for icing weird horse leg areas, like fetlocks and knees.

 - Invest in some shelving for horse shows.
 This allows you to see all of your items without digging through a trunk.
-Boldly labelled buckets also help you stay organized and prevent you from mixing a mash in the soapy tack cleaning bucket.
+Boldly labeled buckets also help you stay organized and prevent you from mixing a mash in the soapy tack cleaning bucket.

 - During bath time, use your sweat scraper to remove excess suds and shampoo before you rinse.
 You will save water and time!